sg-s/macbook-server/README.md

 It would be nice to access `BlackServer` from anywhere in the world.
 Right now, we can't do that, for two reasons:

 1. we don't know where in the internet `BlackServer` is
-2. the router that `BlackServer` is on doesn't know what to do with packets coming from and going to `BlackServer`
+2. the router that `BlackServer` is on doesn't know what to do with packets coming from and going to `BlackServer`.
+In fact, it is designed to ignore everything by default.

 Let's address both problems.

 To tell your router how to pass on messages to/from `BlackServer`, you need to do something called **port forwarding**.
-Unforutunately, every router is different, and some routers are so stupid they don't allow you to do that.
+Unfortunately, every router is different, and some routers are so stupid they don't allow you to do that.
 You have to figure out how to do this on yours.
 Go to your router's admin page (usually 192.168.1.1) and enter your username and password (usually admin/admin or something silly)

 Find a page that looks like this, and add entries as follows:

 ![](images/port-forward.png)

-The specific ports you forward depend on the applications and servies you will install on your server, but you get the idea.
+The specific ports you forward depend on the applications and services you will install on your server, but you get the idea.

 Now, we need a service that translates a short name into the IP address of `BlackServer` (or more precisely, the IP address of the router `BlackServer` is on).
 For this, we use a bit of software from no-ip:

 ```bash
 brew cask install no-ip-duc
 ```

+Configuring this piece of software is easy, and you can get it to update a URL you control with the IP address `BlackServer` is on.
+Let's assume that the domain name you control is `black.server`.

 # Install applications on your server